Chicago and Southern Air Lines: Mississippi Valley airmail contract

-Passenger services
+Trunk carrier

+The 1938 Civil Aeronautics Act imposed a new regulatory regime on the US airline business.
+All airlines required certification by the new Civil Aeronautics Authority (CAA), but as an airline flying scheduled service prior to the Act, C&S qualified for certification by grandfathering, which it received 17 March 1939.
+The CAA's regulatory role was spun off to the Civil Aeronautics Board (CAB) in 1940.
+Thereafter, C&S would be regulated by the CAB as a trunk carrier.

+The June 1, 1940, Chicago & Southern timetable described the "Valley Level Route" as being "900 Miles of Flat Country" between Chicago and New Orleans via Memphis, with "Fine Airports" and "A Splendid Airway".
 Chicago and Southern continued flying north to south routes in the Midwest, bringing air service to smaller markets such as Evansville, Indiana, and Paducah, Kentucky.
 The airline acquired its first Douglas DC-3 in 1940 and continued to operate the type until the 1953 merger with Delta Air Lines.
-Some four-engined Douglas DC-4s were also operated postwar.
+Several four-engined Douglas DC-4s were also operated postwar including on international routes to Cuba, Jamaica and Venezuela.

-From 1946, the DC-4s were used to commence international services from Houston and New Orleans to Havana, Cuba; Santo Domingo (which was known as Ciudad Trujillo from 1930 to 1961), Dominican Republic; Kingston, Jamaica and Caracas, Venezuela.
-The February 1, 1947 Chicago & Southern system timetable route map includes all of these destinations as well as Aruba, Netherlands Antilles; Camaguey, Cuba; Curacao, Netherlands Antilles; Port au Prince, Haiti and San Juan, Puerto Rico; however, it appears that although passenger traffic rights may have been granted or applied for, these additional destinations were not being served at this time.
+From 1946, the DC-4s were used to commence international services from Houston and New Orleans to Havana, Cuba with Kingston, Jamaica and Caracas, Venezuela being added to C&S international route system by 1949.
+The February 1, 1947 Chicago & Southern system timetable route map includes all of these destinations as well as Aruba, Netherlands Antilles; Camaguey, Cuba; Curacao, Netherlands Antilles; Port au Prince, Haiti; Ciudad Trujillo, Dominican Republic (since renamed Santo Domingo); and San Juan, Puerto Rico; however, it appears that although passenger traffic rights may have been granted or applied for, these additional destinations were not served during the mid and late 1940s by C&S.

 In October 1950 C&S took delivery of the first of six Lockheed L-649A Constellations.
 These larger pressurised airliners were placed in service from Chicago and St Louis to Houston, Memphis, New Orleans, Havana, Kingston, and Caracas.